History and Mission

 The Friends Committee on Legislation of California (FCLCA), guided by Quaker values, advocates for California state laws that are just, compassionate and respectful of the inherent worth of every person.

-Six Decades of Witness at the Capitol
+Sixty-Five Years of Witness at the Capitol

 It began in the darkest days of the McCarthy era.
 In a climate marked by the repression of civil rights, Russ Jorgensen, an activist with the American Friends Service Committee (AFSC), joined with other courageous Quakers who stood up to fearmongering and put their values into practice.